kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 6. It will then take you a "creating cluster page".
 It will warn you that it could take 5-10 minutes to create your cluster and get it ready.
 Some students have reported it has taken even longer than that.
 Cross your fingers that it will only take a few minutes!

 7. Refresh after a bit of time to see if it has been created.
-If it was successful
+If it was successful you should see something like `Cluster0` in big text with some graphs about performance of your (currently) empty DB

 ### Create your database user